Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Yeah.

 I mean, I'm a black woman.
-Me and Kamala are the same color.
+Me and Kamal are the same color.

 But I know that right now, up against Trump, we just want it to be somebody else.
 Yeah.

-Like, I would have rathered literally anyone but Trump to be able to.
+Like I would have rather someone who I think, like I would have rathered literally anyone but Trump to be able to do that.
 Biden was too old, I think.

 Biden was too old.
 Yeah, yeah.